geekiam/website/static/posts/how-to-revert-a-git-commit.md

 committed my code to the wrong branch!
 Whatever the root cause of your error, git makes it really easy to revert your changes.

-### How to revert a git commit
+### How to find your commit to revert?

 There are a number of ways you can easily revert changes to your git repository making use of the git CLI.
 In just a few commands you can get back to where you need to be.
+However, all these approaches require you to at first find the commit you want to revert.

 If you want to roll back a specific commit to your repository, use `git log` or `git reflog`  to track you commit and get the hash code.